 So you have it all – 17 awesome health benefits of garlic (the magic herb).
 Garlic is more effective when it is chopped, crushed or minced as that is when it releases allicin and other compounds in it.
 When using garlic in your cooking, it should be added last for more of a healthy impact.

 It is however not advisable to consume too much of garlic as it may causes irritation in the digestive system and that might not be pleasant.
+Garlic is not suitable for those with ulcer.
+If you have ulcer, take garlic with milk or talk to your doctor first.

 The only drawback is its strong, pungent smell and taste, but other than that, garlic is a medicinal boon for mankind.